fournip1/JPAFBOARD/README.md

 > sudo apt remove JPafBoard

+### For Windows

+You may download and double-click on the msi installer and follow a quite standard procedure.

-### For Windows and Mac OS.
+### For Mac OS.

-1. Make sure that Java 17 is set on your computer by downloading and installing jdk 17 [here for Windows 64B](/https://download.oracle.com/java/17/archive/jdk-17.0.7_windows-x64_bin.msi) or [there for mac OS](https://download.oracle.com/java/17/archive/jdk-17.0.7_macos-x64_bin.dmg).
+1. Make sure that Java 17 is set on your computer by downloading and installing [jdk 17](https://download.oracle.com/java/17/archive/jdk-17.0.7_macos-x64_bin.dmg).
-2. Download and double click on the Java-PafBoard... jar to launch the application.
+2. Download and double click on the JPafBoard... jar to run the application.

 > If it does not work, please check that you have downloaded the correct files for your operating system.
 > You may as well try the *open with* command and check that the jar file is correctly opened with Java 17.